dosjia/raft/README.md

 | 12 | Machine name length | 2 bytes | - |
 | 14 | Machine Name of requester | Non fixed | support 65535 upmost |

 #### Response for vote of leader

 Response of node when being asked to vote for the requester.
+Command id for this message is 0x80 02.

 | Start | Field | Length | Description |
 | ---- | -----| ---- | ---- |
 | 0 | Term | 4 bytes | Term of the host |
 | 4 | Request result | 1 bytes | The result of vote for the requester |

 #### Request for replication of log

 #### Response for replication of log